PingOne Advanced Identity Cloud

 • SP-initiated SSO: The SP initiates the login request.

-For example, if a user navigates to the SP first, then the SP directs to the IDP for the login.
-If the user already has a session on the IDP, then the IDP redirects the user back to the SP with a SAML assertion.
+For example, if a user navigates to the SP first, then the SP directs to the IdP for the login.
+If the user already has a session on the IdP, then the IdP redirects the user back to the SP with a SAML assertion.
 If the user does not have a session, they enter their credentials.
 After a successful login, the user is redirected back to the SP with a SAML assertion.
 The user is allowed access to the SP application.

-• IDP-initiated SSO: The IDP initiates the login to the SP.
+• IdP-initiated SSO: The IdP initiates the login to the SP.

-For example, the user is already logged into the IDP and clicks an application (SP) to access the application.
-The IDP sends a SAML assertion to the SP.
+For example, the user is already logged into the IdP and clicks an application (SP) to access the application.
+The IdP sends a SAML assertion to the SP.
 The user is allowed access to the SP application.

-Identity Cloud provides two options for implementing single-sign on (SSO) and single logout (SLO) with SAML 2.0:
+Advanced Identity Cloud provides two options for implementing single-sign on (SSO) and single logout (SLO) with SAML 2.0:

 Integrated mode

-Integrated mode SSO and SLO use a SAML2 authentication node on a service provider (SP), thereby integrating SAML 2.0 authentication into the Identity Cloud authentication process.
+Integrated mode SSO and SLO use a SAML2 authentication node on a service provider (SP), thereby integrating SAML 2.0 authentication into the Advanced Identity Cloud authentication process.
 The authentication node handles the SAML 2.0 protocol details for you.

 Integrated mode supports SP-initiated SSO only because the authentication service that includes the SAML 2.0 node resides on the SP.

-You cannot trigger IDP-initiated SSO in an integrated mode implementation.
+You cannot trigger IdP-initiated SSO in an integrated mode implementation.

 Integrated mode does not support SLO.